eNOugh TIME in the day..

 - the root cause of my interruptions was.. myself.

-My completed Pomodoros were still a few, but I didn't give up.
+In the meantime my completed Pomodoros were still a few, I was not seeing any benefit for my productivity and that was not encouraging - but I didn't give up.

-After all, my initial goal was to reduce the number of interruptions at least.
+I saw this technique was quantifying the impact of interruptions so my goal became to reduce the number of interruptions at least.